 Explore this Section

-Studios and Facilities - The Music Department hosts two recording studios, two multi-media project studios, three computer music labs, eight practice rooms, (including one specifically for drummers) a Motion Capture facility with Octaphonic audio and two large rehearsal space (including the Keele University Chapel) for orchestras, bands and choirs.
+Studios and Facilities - The Music Department hosts five studio areas with three computer music labs, eight practice rooms (including one specifically for drummers), a Motion Capture facility with Octaphonic audio and two large rehearsal spaces (including the Keele University Chapel) for orchestras, bands and choirs.

 Studios - key facts:

 - Various studio areas for sound recording, mixing and mastering, surround sound, computer music composition, sound design, MIDI sequencing, audio-visual editing, film and videogames scoring

 - Audient 8024 inline analogue console

 - A range of professional outboard including; Neve, Warm Audio, Drawmer and Yamaha units